 Many foreign nurses are looking for a job in Germany every year and not without reason.
 The German healthcare sector has seven million employees, one of the largest employers in the country and also the one which offers the most job vacancies.

 Currently, Germany has around 80,000 open vacancies for nurses and expects to have around 150,000 by 2025.
-So there are definitely some significant chances of receiving a nursing job in Germany.
+All qualified nurses have good chances of receiving a nursing job in Germany, regardless of their nationality.

 The shortage of medical personnel makes employment in Germany easier.
 However, getting a job as a nurse can be difficult for some nationalities and easy for others.
 In this post you will learn how you can find the employer in Germany and which steps you need to take.